MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6510.1 [Wnn] Jnnn Knnn Lnnn Hn Innn [Onnn]
 ```

-Calculates the X, Y or Z co-ordinate of a surface using the provided starting location, surface number, probing distance and depth.
+Calculate the X, Y, or Z coordinates of a surface using the provided starting location, surface number, probing distance, and depth.

-Parameters `J`, `K` and `L` represent the starting point of the probe in `X`, `Y` and `Z` axes. `H` specifies the axis to probe on, starting at 0 for Left, 1 for Right, 2 for Front, 3 for Back, and 4 for Top. `I` specifies the distance to probe towards the surface, and `O` specifies the overtravel distance. `R0` suppresses reporting of the probe results.
+Parameters `J`, `K`, and `L` represent the starting point of the probe in the `X`, `Y`, and `Z` axes. `H` specifies the axis to probe on, starting at 0 for Left, 1 for Right, 2 for Front, 3 for Back, and 4 for Top. `I` specifies the distance to probe toward the surface, and `O` specifies the overtravel distance. `R0` suppresses the reporting of the probe results.

-`W` represents the WCS offset to set the origin on, if passed.
+`W` represents the WCS offset to set the origin on if passed.

 #### `G6511` - PROBE REFERENCE SURFACE